cartemic/BeaverDet/paper/paper.md

 ``pypbomb`` contains a series of tools that can be used to quickly design and determine the operational envelope of a closed-end detonation tube.
 The first iteration of this package was written during the design of just such a tube, which is currently being used to measure cell sizes of gaseous detonations, and will be used in the near future for the study of detonations in two-phase mixtures.

-overview

 ## Tube

-* max allowable stress lookup as f(T) [@asmeb311]
-* max allowable pressure calculation [@megyesy]
-* dynamic load factor calculation [@Shepherd2009]
-* max safe initial pressure calculation [@sdt]
-* standard pipe size lookup and relevant material property lookup for stainless steels
-* pipe dimensions and stress limits (welded and seamless)
+`pypbomb.tube.Tube` allows the user to quickly iterate on the design of the main detonation tube and determine its safe operational limits.
+Standard pipe size lookups are included, allowing the user to quickly assess different tube geometries.
+Maximum allowable stress values are available as a function of temperature [@asmeb311], or may be supplied by the user.
+Using the allowable stress, the maximum pressure of the tube can be calculated [@megyesy].
+Shepherd's dynamic load factor is calculated in order to adjust the static pressure limit to account for the tube's response to the transient pressure caused by the detonation wave [@Shepherd2009].
+Using the de-rated pressure, the maximum initial reactant pressure can be determined for a given mixture and initial temperature.
+The shock and detonation toolbox is used to calculate detonation wave speeds and reflection properties [@sdt, @cantera].

 ## Flange

-* Properly size flanges using max tube pressure at a given temperature [@asmeb165]
+`pypbomb.tube.Flange` identifies the necessary flange class based on the maximum tube pressure and temperature [@asmeb165].

 ## DDT

-* Shchelkin spiral blockage ratio and diameter calculations
-* DDT run-up length estimation [@ciccarelli]
-  * BR <= 0.1 may require phase specification for cantera [@cantera]
+A successful detonation tube will allow a successful deflagration-to-detonation transition (DDT). `pypbomb.tube.DDT` contains tools for Shchelkin spiral blockage ratio and diameter calculations.
+It also allows the user to estimate the DDT run-up length for a desired mixture using cantera [@ciccarelli, @cantera].

 ## Window

-Determine required window thickness and safety factor for clamped rectangular windows [@crystran].
+For optical access, window thickness and safety factor calculations are included in `pypbomb.tube.Window` for clamped rectangular windows [@crystran].

 ## Bolt

-* calculate bolt stress areas [@machinery]
-* calculate bolt safety factor
-* thread property lookup
+`pypbomb.tube.Bolt` allows the user to calculate bolt stress areas and safety factors in order to keep the windows intact  and prevent bolts from pulling out of the tube [@machinery].
+Standard thread property lookups are included.

 ## Acknowledgements